-The HOSPAC Board is comprised of hospital executives and trustees from each of NCHA’s six Districts.
+The HOSPAC Board is comprised of hospital/healthcare system executives and trustees from each of NCHA’s six Districts.
 These individuals are knowledgeable about the political climate in their area and of the relationships between candidates and their local hospitals.
 The HOSPAC Board evaluates political candidates based on their history of support for health care issues and their involvement with and commitment to their hospitals.
 The Board determines which candidates to support based on these evaluations as well as specific requests from hospital executives who support HOSPAC.

 PERSONAL RELATIONS ARE THE FOUNDATION OF EFFECTIVE ADVOCACY